Treasure Island Naval Station band

 Sam Allen (January 30, 1909 – April 1963) played piano on many sides prior to the war, with the Teddy Hill and Roy Eldridge orchestras as well as with his own.
 Frank Driggs’ interview with him at the University of Missouri – Kansas City has not been transcribed or digitized.

-Leonard Fields joined the Treasure Island band in 1943 and was noted as “trumpet soloist.”
+Leonard Fields, saxophone, joined the Treasure Island band in 1943 and was noted as “trumpet soloist.”
 He wrote the lyrics for the 1919 hit “When the Yanks Come Marching Home” and had played with Jelly Roll Morton’s band, where he was known to be paid “higher than the usual salary because of his all-around musicianship.”
 A native of Louisville, Kentucky, he grew up next to trumpeter George “Little Mitch” Mitchell, who took lessons from Fields’ father.
-Leonard Fields studied at Chicago Musical College and was noted for his prowess on both trumpet and saxophone.
+Leonard Fields studied in Chicago where he became noted for his prowess on both trumpet and saxophone.
 Ed “Boogie” Morton recalls Fields playing sax in clubs in Louisville.
 Bobby Booker, who played trumpet in a band in which Fields played alto, said of him: “I never saw anybody play like him, he was really fast and used to do double and triple tongue work on the saxophone.”

 Alphonso Fook played trombone and recorded with the Jay McShann band after the war.